dbos-inc/awesome-dbos/README.md

 - [Supabase Change Data Capture (CDC) with DBOS](https://github.com/weisisheng/supabase-cdc-to-dbos-public) - A DBOS application that implements a webhook to listen for Supabase table events and persist events to a Postgres table.

 ### Talks
+- [Transactions and Serverless are Made for Each Other](https://www.dbos.dev/blog/sf-systems-meetup-2024-talk) - San Francisco Systems Club - Qian Li
 -  [How to Gain an Order of Magnitude in Software Productivity](https://www.dbos.dev/stonebraker-increase-software-engineering-productivity) - Mike Stonebraker
 -  [Implementing a Reliable Workflow Engine in TypeScript](https://www.dbos.dev/blog/reliable-workflow-engine-typescript-sfnode) - SFNode - Peter Kraft
 -  [Transactional Serverless with DBOS](https://www.youtube.com/watch?v=5ktquMRzOc0) - LambdaConf - Max Demoulin